LXRylex/Xzen_Reddit_Account_Switcher/README.md

 ## 📝 License

+© 2024 - 2025 Yuilix / Xzentosia.
+All rights reserved.

+This software and all associated assets are the intellectual property of the author.
-All Rights Reserved.
-You may not copy, modify, or redistribute this software without explicit permission from the author.
+You may not copy, modify, redistribute, rebrand, or sublicense any part of this project without explicit, written permission.

+Unauthorized use — including clones, republishing under a different name, or monetization without approval — is strictly prohibited and may result in legal action.

+Brand names such as "Xzentosia", "Xzen" and project published by this author are protected under author-defined terms of use.

+You are free to:

+* view the source code.
+* make personal use of the code without publishing anywhere publicly without a valid permission.

 Extension Store Page: https://chromewebstore.google.com/detail/xzen-reddswitcher/phgceelfckbblkoenaaajalniclklcia
 Patreon: https://www.patreon.com/c/Yuilix